estherjk/mean-vagrant/README.md

 #### Installation tips when running npm install

-* If you receive an error prompting you to re-run command as root, try `sudo npm cache clean` first and re-run the command
+* If you receive an error prompting you to re-run the command as root, try `sudo npm cache clean` first and re-run the command
 * If you are running on Windows and receive an error related to creating symlinks on a Windows share, try `npm install --no-bin-links`

 ### Running the app